jhipster/generator-jhipster-nodejs/README.md

 > Please attention that SQLite does not support enum

-## 🛠 Steps to develop a generator feeature and test it
+## 🛠 Steps to develop a generator feature and test it

 Shell steps: